kazhala/mealternative/README.md

 const handleAutoCompleteUpdate = (searchValue, callBack) => {
   const searchQuery = {
     input: searchValue,
-    location: new mapsApi.LatLng(lat, lng), // You will need to give the lat lng you found through navigator api
+    location: new mapsApi.LatLng(centerMarker.lat, centerMarker.lng), // mapsApi is from the previous step
     radius: 100000, // in Meters.
 100km
   };
   // if there is input, perform google autoCompleteService request